hzbd/nginx-acme-build/readme.md

     Remove the leading `#` to enable it.

 2.  **Configure Your Website**:
-    The `vhost.d` directory is where all your site configurations live.
+    The `vhost` directory is where all your site configurations live.
     a.
 First, copy the example file to create your own config:
     ```bash
-    cp vhost.d/default.conf.example vhost.d/your_domain.conf
+    cp vhost/default.conf.example vhost/your_domain.conf
     ```
     b.
-Edit `vhost.d/your_domain.conf`, replacing placeholders like `your_domain.com` and `mail@your_domain.com` with your actual information.
+Edit `vhost/your_domain.conf`, replacing placeholders like `your_domain.com` and `mail@your_domain.com` with your actual information.
     c.
 As instructed in the example config, create the directory needed for the ACME challenge:
     ```bash
     mkdir -p acme/challenge-root